^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Antimicrobial drug Zimar is a group of fluoroquinolone drugs.
+The antimicrobial drug Zimar is a fluoroquinolone drug.
 The active ingredient is gatifloxacin.

 Indications Zimar

-Zimar is used to treat the treatment of bacterial conjunctivitis caused by susceptible microbes.
+Zimar is used to treat bacterial conjunctivitis caused by sensitive microbes.

 Release form

-Zimar is a solution that comes in the form of eye drops, 0.3% 5 ml.
+Zimar is a solution that is available in the form of eye drops, 0.3% 5 ml.

-It has the appearance of a clear liquid with a slight yellowish or greenish tint.
+It has the appearance of a transparent liquid with a slight yellowish or greenish tint.

 Pharmacodynamics

 Zimar is active against various gram-negative and gram-positive microorganisms.
-Antimicrobial effect of the drug is to inhibit the enzymes of pathogenic microorganisms.
-DNA gyrase is a complex enzyme that participates in the processes of replication, transcription and recovery of microbial DNA.
+The antimicrobial action of the drug is to inhibit the enzymes of pathogenic microorganisms.
+DNA gyrase is a complex enzyme involved in the processes of replication, transcription and restoration of microbial DNA.

 Dosing and administration

-The 1st and 2nd day are instilled 1 drop in the affected eye every 2 hours, up to 8 times a day.
-From 3 to 7 days, they are instilled 1 drop up to 4 times a day.
+On the 1st and 2nd day, instill 1 drop into the affected eye every 2 hours, up to 8 times a day.
+From the 3rd to the 7th day, instill 1 drop up to 4 times a day.

 Use Zimar during pregnancy